imanpalsingh/CMLL/README.md

 ### Binaries
 The precompiled binary for x86 and x64 systems can be found [here](https://github.com/imanpalsingh/CMLL/tree/master/lib).
 The includes are available [here](https://github.com/imanpalsingh/CMLL/tree/master/includes).<br>
-For information regarding linking and including refer to the [documentation](#).

 ### Source

 The source can be found [here](https://github.com/imanpalsingh/CMLL/tree/master/src).
 Alternatively the repository can be pulled to load the Visual Studio project for building and debugging.<br>
-More information on bulding from source and debugging can be found in the [documentation](#)

 ## Change Logs